di-dimitrov/propaganda-techniques-in-memes/README.md

 ## This is a fork of [Facebook's MMF framework](https://github.com/facebookresearch/mmf).

+## Data
+The data is located in the `/data/.` directory.
+The path to the labels is: `./data/datasets/propaganda/defaults/annotations/` and to the images: `data/datasets/propaganda/defaults/images/`

 ## Running the code

 #### !!!
 Please make sure that CUDA 10.2+ is installed on you machine.